WaruiSharon/shehacks.github.io/README.md

 LAB CHALLENGES
 WEB APPLICATION BASED ATTACKS using GVM Vulnerability Scanner GVM is part of the Open-Source Vulnerability Management suite of products produced by Greenbone Networks GmbH.
 The GVM scanner is one of the most widely used open-source vulnerability scanners.
 Unlike Nmap, GVM uses a graphical user interface to initiate scans and report vulnerability scan results.
-PAART 1: Scan a Host for Vulnerabilities
+PART 1: Scan a Host for Vulnerabilities
 Start GVM services
 Start the GVM scanner using the sudo gvm-start command.
 You can also access the gvm-start script using the Applications menu on the Kali desktop
 ┌──(kali㉿Kali)-[~]